daor95/book-exercise-docs/labmodule07/README-GDA.md

 - PIOT-GDA-07-003: The **MqttClientConnector** class has been enhanced to support MQTT publish and subscribe capabilities.
 The `publishMessage()` method was implemented to validate the topic and QoS level, convert the message to a byte payload, and publish it to the specified topic, with error handling and logging.
 Similarly, the `subscribeToTopic()` and `unsubscribeFromTopic()` methods were implemented to manage topic subscriptions and ensure valid parameters, while also logging the outcomes.
 A class-level `DEFAULT_QOS` constant was introduced to handle invalid QoS values.
 Additionally, the `isConnected()` method was completed to accurately reflect the client’s current connection status.
 These updates enable the class to participate fully in MQTT communication, including receiving and handling callbacks for successful delivery (`deliveryComplete`) and incoming messages (`messageArrived`).
 With these changes, the integration test `testPublishAndSubscribe()` now executes successfully, demonstrating that the class can reliably connect to a broker, manage topic subscriptions, publish messages, and receive them through proper callback handling.

+- PIOT-GDA-07-004: The **MqttClientConnector** has been integrated into the **DeviceDataManager** to enable end-to-end MQTT-based communication within the Gateway Device Application (GDA).
+A class-scoped boolean flag `enableMqttClient` now controls whether MQTT functionality should be used, allowing dynamic configuration through `ConfigUtil`.
+When enabled, the `MqttClientConnector` is instantiated and initialized during the `initManager()` method, with the `DeviceDataManager` also registered as the `IDataMessageListener`.
+The `startManager()` method connects to the MQTT broker and subscribes to essential topics using default QoS, while `stopManager()` ensures clean disconnection by unsubscribing from the topics and terminating the connection.
+To validate the implementation, a dedicated integration test class `MqttClientControlPacketTest` was created, successfully exercising all 14 MQTT 3.1.1 control packet types through a sequence of connection, publishing with QoS levels 0, 1, and 2, subscription management, and ping handling based on the configured keep-alive interval.

 ### Code Repository and Branch